GetOutOfMyBakery/getoutofmybakery.github.io/README.md

 If for some reason it's necessary, it's possible to temporarily skip `lefthook` with: `LEFTHOOK=0 git commit`.

 ## Deploying changes
-Simply merge to `main`, and the [pages-deploy workflow](.github/workflows/pages-deploy.yml) will handle the building and deploying to [GitHub Pages](https://pages.github.com/).
+Simply merge to `main` and the [pages-deploy workflow](.github/workflows/pages-deploy.yml) will handle the building and deploying to [GitHub Pages](https://pages.github.com/).
 The site is currently hosted [here](https://getoutofmybakery.github.io/).